ikedatu72/SOFI3Dmatlab/README.md

-# SOFI3Dmatlab
+# SOFI3D-matlab
-Matlab codes/functions which controls SOFI3D.
+Matlab API codes/functions which controls SOFI3D.
+Author: Ken Ikeda, Eric Goldfarb

 SOFI3D is a finite-difference numerical simulation code which solves the elastic wave equation.
 The code is distributed here:https://git.scc.kit.edu/GPIAG-Software/SOFI3D.

 We write a personal MATLAB code which control SOFI3D from Windows.
+The code mimic the pulse-receiver method for measuring P-wave and S-wave velocity of a rectangle sample.
 The codes take care of converting matlab variable to SOFI3D formats.
-After the simulation, they also convert SOFI3D outputs, mainly seismograms, into matlab variables.
+After the simulation, they also convert SOFI3D outputs, mainly seismograms, into matlab variables (*.mat).

 # List of functions: